Virtual tissue staining by deep learning

 This is an ideal moment to enter the virtual tissue-staining market because we can gain a first mover advantage.

-Further, we can take advantage of the fact that the tissue-staining market is expected to grow with a compound annual rate of roughly 8.5% until 2025 (up to 3400M USD), and to continue to grow for the foreseeable future.
+Further, we can take advantage of the fact that the tissue-staining market is expected to grow with a compound annual growth rate of roughly 8.5% until 2025 (up to 3400M USD), and to continue to grow for the foreseeable future.

 Startup Launch